3 Good Reasons to Avoid Composite Indexes and Scoresby Stacey Barr |

-You might think that rolling up your performance measures or KPIs into weighted indexes or scores is a great strategy to simplify your dashboard, to deal with lots of measures, or to create proxies for hard-to-measure goals.
+You might think that rolling up your performance measures or KPIs into a weighted score or composite index is a great strategy to simplify your dashboard, to deal with lots of measures, or to create proxies for intangible goals.
 Think again.

 For example, you might take a dozen or so different measures to do with productivity, and create a weighted average of those measures to give you an Overall Productivity Score.
 Or you might create a Business Unit Performance Index for each of the business units in your company or organisation.